butterfly-ops/docs/design.md

 In this case study, you will have the following Widgets: Header, Footer, Slider, ProductList

 As you see, Best Selling Products and Latest Products are the same Widget with different Parameters.

->[!TIP]
-> You can also define Design of a Specific Item or Design of Group of Items.

 ## Personalization